moliver28/research-handbook/content/handbook/product/ux/ux-research-coordination/_index.md

 ### ReOps principle

-* Foster a culture of continuous improvement, and transparency.
+* Be transparent about our work and progress, and foster a culture of continuous improvement in our research process and practice, that everyone (UX Researchers, Product Designers, Product Managers, etc.) can participate.

 ## How many studies can a UX Research Operations Coordinater support?